 Progesterone: Antifungal Agents (Vaginal) may diminish the therapeutic effect of Progesterone.
 Avoid combination

-<1% (Limited to important or life-threatening): burning sensation of skin, contact dermatitis, dermatitis, erythema, exfoliation of skin, pain, pruritus, skin blister, skin rash, vomiting, xeroderma
+<1%, postmarketing, and/or case reports: burning sensation of skin, contact dermatitis, dermatitis, erythema, exfoliation of skin, pain, pruritus, skin blister, skin rash, vomiting, xeroderma

 Concerns related to adverse effects:

 • Irritation: Discontinue if sensitivity or irritation occurs, or if condition worsens.

 • Immunocompromised patients: Has not been studied in immunocompromised patients.